 - <vCard:Pcode>: postal code (such as the American zip code) - <vCard:Extadd>: extended address field.
-This is used to include the company or institution name. - <vCard:EMAIL> (the e-mail address construct) - <vCard:TEL> (the telephone number construct) - <vCard:ORG> (the organization construct, which maps to the CellML requirement to be able to store a person's affiliation), with all of its subelements: - <vCard:Orgname>: the name of the organization (i.e., "The University of Auckland") - <vCard:Orgunit>: the division or department (i.e., "The Bioengineering Research Group") - <vCard:TITLE>: the person's job title - <vCard:ROLE>: the person's job role
+This is used to include the company or institution name. - <vCard:EMAIL> (the e-mail address construct) - <vCard:TEL> (the telephone number construct) - <vCard:ORG> (the organization construct), with all of its subelements: - <vCard:Orgname>: the name of the organization (i.e. "The University of Auckland") - <vCard:Orgunit>: the division or department (i.e. "The Bioengineering Research Group") - <vCard:TITLE>: the person's job title - <vCard:ROLE>: the person's job role

-The rdf:type> element is used to specify "type parameters" on certain vCard elements.
+The <rdf:type> element is used to specify "type parameters" on certain vCard elements.
 For instance, an address may be typed as domestic, international, postal, parcel, home, work, or preferred.
+Table 1 lists the vCard properties used in CellML that have a type parameter with their possible values.
 Note that one address may be given more than one type.
-See section 3.3 of the vCard in RDF document 12 for more info.
+See Figure ?? for an example of how to use the <rdf:type> element in vCard.